SaulMoro/ngrx-rtk-query/README.md

 ### **Queries**

 The use of queries is a bit different compared to the original [Queries - RTK Query guide](https://rtk-query-docs.netlify.app/concepts/queries).
+You can look at the examples from this repository.

 The parameters and options of the Query can be static or Observables.